Akal Sena: Guru Gobind Singh

 Guru Gobind Singh changed the uniform and colours of the Akal Sena to blue after witnessing his youngest son, Fateh Singh, donning such garbs in this colour.
 Even after the Guru had implemented reforms to the Akal Sena, he believed it was not enough and something different must be done.
 Therefore, Guru Gobind Singh formalized the Khalsa order in Anandpur in the year 1699, which absorbed the functionalities and institution of the Akal Sena into the Khalsa Fauj.

 Dissolution

 The Akal Sena was absorbed into the Khalsa Fauj of the Khalsa order formalized by Guru Gobind Singh in Anandpur on 13 April 1699, on the day of the Baisakhi festival.

 Legacy

 The Akali-Nihang tradition ultimately traces itself back to the establishment of the Akal Sena.

 Symbols

 Flags

 The Nishan Sahib was first raised by Guru Hargobind at the consecration of the Akal Bunga in 1606.
-The flag during this time was known as the Akal Dhuja ("the immoral flag") or Satguru ka Nishan (standard of the true Guru).
+The flag during this time was known as the Akal Dhuja ("the immortal flag") or Satguru ka Nishan (standard of the true Guru).